-Putting my food obsession aside, I also love the theatre, World travel, writing, hiking, kayaking, biking, cats, reading, photography, listening to music, playing badminton, tennis, Scrabble, Xbox, crocheting, colouring, and snorkeling.
+Putting my food obsession aside, I also love the theatre, World travel, writing, hiking, kayaking, biking, cats, reading, photography, listening to music, badminton, tennis, jigsaws, Scrabble, Xbox, crocheting, colouring, painting, and snorkeling.

 Why this blog?
 I’ve had a private blog for numerous years now and I think it’s time that it went public.
 I’d like to share with you my kitchen creations (and maybe some of my disasters), so that you can enjoy them too.